Silent Migraine (Migraine Aura Without Pain)

 Silent migraine symptoms

-People experiencing silent migraine may experience all the symptoms of a migraine attack without the head pain.
-Some of these symptoms include:
+People with silent migraine, or migraine aura without pain, may have all the common symptoms of a migraine attack without the head pain.
+Some of these symptoms include:1

 - Seeing flashes or flickering lights

 - Seeing zigzag lines or waves, also called fortification illusions

 - Seeing spots, stars, halos, circles, lines, shimmering, other shapes or colors

 - Blurry vision